MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 Entity extraction and slot filling are important components in developing effective copilots.
 These processes enable the copilot to acquire and utilize information efficiently by identifying and extracting relevant details from user queries.

 **Entity Extraction** involves parsing the user's input to identify specific pieces of information, known as entities.
-For example, in the query "I’d like to order 3 large blue t-shirts," the copilot's Natural Language Understanding (NLU) model can extract the following entities:
+For example, in the query "I’d like to order three large blue t-shirts," the copilot's Natural Language Understanding (NLU) model can extract the following entities:
 - **Quantity**: 3
 - **Color**: Blue
 - **Size**: Large
 - **Item Type**: T-Shirt

 **Slot Filling** is the process of using these extracted entities to complete the necessary information for a given task.
 In this example, the copilot recognizes the topic as an order and fills in the required slots with the extracted entities.
-This allows the copilot to understand the user's request without needing additional questions, streamlining the interaction.
+This allows the copilot to understand the user's request without needing more questions, streamlining the interaction.

 By implementing entity extraction and slot filling, copilots can handle complex queries more effectively, providing accurate and contextually relevant responses.
 This enhances the user experience by reducing the need for follow-up questions and ensuring that the copilot can quickly and accurately fulfill user requests.